algorandfoundation/docs/docs/get-details/algokit/libraries/ts/algokit-utils/capabilities/transfer.md

 - All properties in [`SendTransactionParams`](./transaction.md#sendtransactionparams)
 - `from: SendTransactionFrom` - The account that will send the ALGOs
-- `to: string` - The address of the account that will receive the ALGOs
+- `to: SendTransactionFrom | string` - The address of the account that will receive the ALGOs
 - `amount: AlgoAmount` - The [amount](./amount.md) of ALGOs to send
 - `transactionParams?: SuggestedParams` - The optional [transaction parameters](./transaction.md#transaction-params)
 - `note?: TransactionNote` - The [transaction note](./transaction.md#transaction-notes)